gordonguthrie/vega_and_altair/README.md

 This server is a dating site.

-# The Laika Server
+# The Belka Server

-Vega and Altair use the [Laika Gemini Server](https://github.com/gordonguthrie/laika.git)
+Vega and Altair use the [Belka Gemini Server](https://github.com/gordonguthrie/belka.git)

-There is a simpler [example](https://github.com/gordonguthrie/laika.git) of using Laika
+There is a simpler [example](https://github.com/gordonguthrie/belka.git) of using Belka

 # How to play with Vega And Altair